 Stop Giving Your Power Away - 10 Life-Shifting Practices

 Your past does not need to rule your present.... and when you know better you can do better.
-Are you a people pleaser - worried what others think of you?
+Are you a people pleaser - worried about what others think of you?
 Do you seek validation non-stop?
 Might you be scared of rejection?
 Do you feel afraid of being judged?
-Do you avoid making connections because you're worried of what someone else’s reaction might be?
+Do you avoid making connections because you're worried about what someone else’s reaction might be?
 Do you ever censor your thoughts?
 Do you invalidate your own feelings?
 If you answered yes to any of these questions, you are giving your personal power away.

 Who commonly gives their power away?

 Most humans have not been taught how powerful and worthy they truly are, so the sooner you begin this work, the more free you will be...
-This is common for people who struggle with low self-esteem, confidence and self-worth.
+This is common for people who struggle with low self-esteem, confidence, and self-worth.
 Many people who struggle with maintaining their power have been in abusive relationships (commonly as children).
 Some on the other hand are afraid of their power, and know with great power comes great responsibility.
 As a result of not wanting to acknowledge and hone it, they “give it away” – often without knowing that they make things outside of them rulers of their realities.

 People pleasing will NOT provide a happy life.
 It will actually create the opposite.
-Trading in your authenticity for being liked, loved or accepted is almost like a death sentence.
-You may end up experiencing anxiety, depression, addiction, rage, blame, resentment and inexplicable grief.
+Trading in your authenticity for being liked, loved, or accepted is almost like a death sentence.
+You may end up experiencing anxiety, depression, addiction, rage, blame, resentment, and inexplicable grief.
 Understanding yourself and coming to awareness can help you take your power back.

 How you could be giving your power away:

-You give your power away when you hold beliefs that originate from what other people taught you, which might not be based in current reality.
+You give your power away when you hold beliefs that originate from what other people taught you, which might not be based on current reality.
 Beliefs that give away your power might sound like, “I’m not loveable,” “I can’t trust people,” or “When a relationship ends, I won’t be able to handle it well or easily.”

 You hand over your power when you determine whether your needs are “reasonable” or “acceptable” based on how you think other people will respond to you.